 There are significant hurdles to open data sharing, which the ICMJE acknowledges, though it remains fixed to this course.

-In May 2018, the General Data Protection Regulation will become law across the European Union, establishing a common ground for the sharing and protection of personal data.
+In May 2018, the General Data Protection Regulation will became law across the European Union, establishing a common ground for the sharing and protection of personal data.
 The new rules seek to create a unified approach across the continent to data sharing.
 It remains to be seen whether this harmonisation of approaches inhibits or improves data sharing for medical research, and what difference Estonia can make during its short time in presidency.

 - E-Estonia, Healthcare.
 [Website].
 Available at: https://e-estonia.com/solutions/healthcare/e-health-record/ Date Accessed: 30.08.2017